jma375/Epitope-Prediction/README.md

 # Project Name
-This project is a part of the CSC687-R Statistical Learning Final Project at University of Miami.
+This project is a part of the CSC687-R Statistical Learning Final Project at The University of Miami.

 #### -- Project Status: [Completed]